molee1905/eslint-zh/docs/user-guide/configuring.md

 * [Esprima](https://npmjs.com/package/esprima)
 * [Esprima](https://npmjs.com/package/esprima)
-* [Babel-ESLint](https://npmjs.com/package/babel-eslint) - A wrapper around the [Babel](http://babeljs.io)parser that makes it compatible with ESLint.
+* [Babel-ESLint](https://npmjs.com/package/babel-eslint) - A wrapper around the [Babel](http://babeljs.io) parser that makes it compatible with ESLint.
 * [Babel-ESLint](https://npmjs.com/package/babel-eslint) - 对[Babel](http://babeljs.io)解析器的包装使其与 ESLint 兼容。

 Note when using a custom parser, the `parserOptions` configuration property is still required for ESLint to work properly with features not in ECMAScript 5 by default.
 Parsers are all passed `parserOptions` and may or may not use them to determine which features to enable.